tldr-pages/tldr/pages/common/ts.md

 # ts

-> Add timestamps to input lines.
+> Add timestamps to every line from standard input.
 > More information: <https://joeyh.name/code/moreutils/>.

 - Add current timestamp to beginning of each line: